geromath/ToDoMe/README.md

 NOTE: If you run into an unexpected error, it is likely to be due to you not having setuptools installed.
 Install setuptools by typing `pip install setuptools`, then continue with the installation from the point where the error occured.

+# Running the application

+- You are now ready start ToDoMe
+- In terminal, type the following command:
+`python manage.py runserver`
+- The server is now running, and you can navigate to ToDoMe using your preferred browser, and entering "http://localhost:8000/" into the search bar

 # Running the tests

 Explain how to run the automated tests for this system